Justin Turner Player Props: Red Sox vs. Angels

-After hitting .222 with two doubles, five walks and three RBI in his past 10 games, Justin Turner and the Boston Red Sox take on the Los Angeles Angels (who will hand the ball to Tyler Anderson) at 4:10 PM ET on Saturday.
+Justin Turner -- 1-for-3 with a double in his most recent game -- will be in action for the Boston Red Sox versus the Los Angeles Angels, with Reid Detmers on the mound, on April 16 at 1:35 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Angels.
+He had a one-hit performance in his previous game (1-for-3) against the Angels.

 Justin Turner Game Info & Props vs. the Angels